ValentinSchwind/Multi-Line-Typing-Anki-Template/README.md

 <img src="https://github.com/user-attachments/assets/352e44b1-b03b-41a8-9611-2022be5c1e6a" height="22px" /> Text marked like this was typed by you into the text field, but does <b>not</b> appear in the suggested Solution.

+## Adding new cards
+When adding new notes to your collection, make sure to specify the programming or markup language which the code snippet is written in.
+This is necessary to enable code highlighting by `prism.js`, which (currently) does not support auto-detection of the language used in a code snippet.
+It is important to use the exact text string OR a supported alias, which is recognized by `prism.js`.
+You can find out which names and aliases are recognized by `prism.js` on the [website of prism.js](https://prismjs.com/#supported-languages).
+Add this piece of text to field 5 (named "Language") of the note.

+If you want your code to not be color-highlighted, but still e.g. disply whitespace characters, you can specify the language as "`plain`".

 ## Configuration
 Replacing the themes for code highlighting:
 - Download a theme from the [main prism.js repository](https://github.com/PrismJS/prism/tree/v2/themes) or get a wider range of themes from [here](https://github.com/PrismJS/prism-themes).